binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 * Similarly to the [Asset Identification](#vps-asset-identification) section in the VPS chapter, Visibility is an asset that is up for grabs
 * Intellectual property or sensitive information within the code or configuration files such as email addresses and account credentials for the likes of data-stores, syslog servers, monitoring services.
 We address this in [Management of Application Secrets](#web-applications-identify-risks-management-of-application-secrets)
 * Sensitive Client/Customer data.
-* Sanity and piece of mind of people within your organisation.
+* Sanity and peace of mind of people within your organisation.
 Those that are:
   * Well informed
   * Do not cut corners that should not be cut
   * Passionate and driven to be their best